North Central College

-North Central College is a private college in Naperville, Illinois.
+North Central College is a private college in Naperville, Illinois, United States.
 It is affiliated with the United Methodist Church and has 73 undergraduate majors of study, 17 minors, 25 graduate programs, and 4 certificate programs offered by four undergraduate colleges/schools (College of Arts and Sciences, School of Business and Entrepreneurship, School of Education and Health Sciences, Shimer Great Books School) and one School of Graduate and Professional Studies.

 History

 North Central College was founded in 1861 as "Plainfield College" in Plainfield, Illinois.
 Classes were first held on November 11 of that year.
 On February 15, 1864, the Board of Trustees changed the name of the school to "North-Western College".
 The college moved to Naperville in 1870 and the name was again changed in 1926 to North Central College.

 In June 2017, North Central College acquired Shimer College and instituted the Shimer Great Books School of North Central College.